A team of 6 backpackers set out to hike the length of the Grand Canyon.

 Sizing & Fit

-The Hyperlite Mountain Gear website has very specific and reliable instructions for dialing in your personal size.
+The Hyperlite Mountain Gear website has specific and reliable instructions for dialing in your personal size.
 You can go here to see them, or even watch an instructional video.
-So don’t be afraid to order online – it’s how I’ve always bought Hyperite packs.
+So don’t be afraid to order online – it’s how I’ve always bought their packs.

 The hip belt is a fixed size, sewn directly into the pack.
-If you contact Hyperlite they may be willing to make a custom pack for you with a removable belt, though it would weaken the integrity of its load carrying capacity.
+If you contact Hyperlite they may be willing to make a custom pack for you with a removable belt, but this weakens the integrity of its load carrying capacity.

 Most (if not all) backpackers are happy with the fixed hip belt.